zyshara/language-configs/README.md

 # LANGUAGE CONFIGS 【=◈︿◈=】
-The repo hosts a series of scripts & docker configs to quiickly get the websites listed below up and running.
+This repo hosts a series of scripts & docker configs to quiickly get the websites listed below up and running.
 This setup uses nginx as a reverse proxy to direct traffic to a set of Node apps.

 ## Supported Sites
   - https://shadowform.dev